Mercedes Maintenance: Cost, Plans and Service Schedule

 • Reset maintenance counter

-However, you should be aware that this schedule may not be appropriate for every Mercedes-Benz.
-We recommend checking your owner’s manual or speaking with a local Mercedes-Benz technician if you aren’t sure what maintenance schedule to follow for your vehicle.
+Maintenance schedules may vary across models, so it’s best to check your owner’s manual or speak with a local Mercedes-Benz technician if you aren’t sure what maintenance schedule to follow for your specific vehicle.

-These conditions may accelerate the wear and tear on the vehicle's components, which can necessitate more frequent maintenance and sooner replacement of things like interior filters, spark plugs, coolant, engine air filters and more.
-Check your vehicle's owners manual or consult with your dealership’s service department for specifics.
+These types of conditions may accelerate the wear and tear on a vehicle's components, which can necessitate more frequent maintenance and sooner replacement of components like interior filters, spark plugs, coolant, engine air filters and more.

 Mercedes repair costs

-Repair costs are harder to predict because they’re not needed on a predetermined schedule.
-However, you can get an idea of what to expect by looking at others’ experiences.
-You can look up common issues for your vehicle online and use a repair cost estimator, like RepairPal, to see what they may cost to fix.
+Ongoing repair costs can be hard to predict because they’re not needed on a predetermined schedule.
+However, you can get an idea of what to expect by looking up typical issues and costs online.

-Bulus, a ConsumerAffairs reviewer from Delaware, told us, “My MB S550 with 76,000 miles developed a ‘Check Engine’ warning light.
-My local MB Dealership is quoting more than $11,000 to fix the problem.”
+Bulus, a reviewer from Delaware, said: “My [Mercedes-Benz] S550 with [76,000] miles developed a [check engine] warning light.
+My local [dealership] is quoting more than [$11,000] to fix the problem. [...]
+No engine with [76,000] miles should require a balance shaft [and] exhaust cam repair requiring the engine to be removed from the vehicle.”

 Mercedes prepaid maintenance plans